Click one of the expandable titles for more details.

 No, CBHS Corporate Health does not pay benefits towards a midwife performing home birthing.

-Statements are sent to all private health insurance policyholders, and their partner.
-If you have removed a partner or spouse throughout the financial year they will receive their own tax statement.
+Statements are sent to each adult on your membership who has held private health insurance cover or paid a premium during the last financial year.
+If you have removed a partner or spouse throughout the financial year, they will receive their own Tax Statement.
 If CBHS Corporate Health does not have an address for them, it will be given to you to forward to them.

-CBHS Corporate Health tax statements comply with the Australian Tax Office's (ATO) requirements.
-Due to a change in legislation, we are now required to provide a tax statement to each main member and partner that was covered by a policy between 1 July 2015 and 30 June 2017.
+CBHS Corporate Health Tax Statements comply with the Australian Taxation Office (ATO) requirements.
+Due to a change in legislation we are now required to provide a Tax Statement to each main member and partner that was covered by a policy between 1 July 2017 and 30 June 2018.

-To work out the amount each person will get on their tax statement, each payment is split in half based on who was covered on the policy at the time the money was received.
+To work out the amount of premiums each person paid on their Tax Statement, each payment is split in half based on who was covered on the policy at the time the premium was received.

 The tax statement will split the contributions 50/50 based on the amount of money that was received while each partner was on the membership.

-The figures on your tax statement take into account health insurance premiums received by CBHS Corporate Health during the period 1 July 2016 to 30 June 2017.
+The figures on your Tax Statement take into account health insurance premiums received by CBHS Corporate Health during the period 1 July 2017 to 30 June 2018.

-Please note: Payments made up to midnight on 30 June 2017 will be included on your 2016-17 tax statement.
+Please note: Payments made up to midnight on 30 June 2018 will be included on your 2017-18 Tax Statement.

-If you elected to access your health insurance tax statements electronically, you will be advised via email when your statements are available online.
-You can view them by logging in the Member Service Centre.
+Your Tax Statement will be available by 14 July 2018.
+If you elected to access your Tax Statements electronically, you will be advised via email when your Statements are available online.

-If you receive your correspondence via mail, we will have your tax statement sent out to you from the 14 July 2017.
+If you receive your correspondence via mail, we will have your Tax Statement sent out to you by 14 July 2018.

-You are able to print a financial year claims history from our Member Service Centre, or you can email CBHS Corporate Health at firstname.lastname@example.org, or call us on 1300 586 462.
+You are able to print a financial year claims history from our Member Centre, or you can email CBHS Corporate Health at email@example.com, or call us on 1300 586 462.
+It will also be uploaded to your correspondence history.

 Where can I find out more information about tax statements and the Australian Government rebate on Private Health Insurance?

-If we have not answered all your queries about tax statements, please call us on 1300 586 462.
-If you have any questions about the Australian Government Rebate on private health insurance or the Medicare Levy Surcharge in relation to your tax return, contact the Australian Taxation Office on 13 28 61, or visit ato.gov.au.
+If we have not answered all your queries about Tax Statements, please call us on 1300 586 462.
+If you have any questions about the Australian Government Rebate on private health insurance or your Tax return, contact the Australian Taxation Office on 13 28 61 or visit ato.gov.au

-The Medicare Levy is a 2.0% levy of taxable income which partly funds Medicare which provides a health care safety net to all Australians.
+The Medicare Levy is a 2.0% levy payable on your Taxable income which partly funds Medicare to provide a health care safety net for all Australians.
 There are various exemptions for those on lower incomes.
-For details, please visit the Australian Tax Office Medicare Levy Website.
+For details, please visit the Australian Taxation Office Medicare Levy Website.

 The Medicare Levy Surcharge is designed to reduce the demand on the public Medicare system.
-The surcharge is levied on those individuals or families who were not covered by private health insurance for the whole year and have taxable incomes over the threshold in a given year.
-The taxable income thresholds for the levy to apply in 2015-16 is over $90,000 per annum for singles and over $180,000 per annum for couples, single parent families or families with one child.
+The surcharge is levied on those individuals or families who were not covered by private health insurance for the whole year and have Taxable incomes over the threshold in a given year.
+The base Taxable income thresholds for the levy for 2017-18 is $90,000 per annum for singles and $180,000 per annum for couples, single parent families or families with one child.
 The income thresholds increase by $1,500 for each additional child after the first.
 The surcharge levy is applied at a tiered rate between 1% and 1.5%.
 For details, please visit the Australian Tax Office Medicare Levy Surcharge website.

 Help me find cover